sugaryourcoffee/monitoring/docs/ganglia.md

 so it gets loaded when Apache starts up.
 For that to happen we create a link in `/etc/apache2/conf-available/` to that file and run Apache's `a2enconf`.
 We want to run `a2enconf` only if the file is not in `/etc/apache2/conf-enabled/`.
-This is which is checked with the unless parameter.
+This is checked with the `unless` parameter.
 Let's add `/etc/puppet/modules/ganglia/manifests/server/config.pp` with following content.

     class ganglia::server::config {